What You’ll Learn 🧩

 5}

-When Dewesoft is now opened and saved setup is loaded, saved values will load automatically.
+Now, when Dewesoft is launched and a saved setup is loaded, the saved values will be restored automatically.

 Example II: vector latch math

-Now that we know what Example II is about, we are ready to start with the main code: the code for handling vector channels.
+Now that we understand what Example II is about, we are ready to dive into the main code—specifically, the code for handling vector channels.

 ) to 1.
-If we would need our Output channel to support matrix samples, we would have set DimCount
+If we wanted our Output channel to support matrix samples, we would set the DimCount

 property to 2.
-We also set the size of the vector we want to output.
-In this method, we will set it to 1 and we will change this property later to fit the size of the input vectors.
+We also define the size of the vector we want to output.
+In this method, we initially set the size to 1, but we will update this value later to match the size of the input vectors.

 1void DewesoftBridge::mountChannels()